Béla Bartók: Early years (1890–1902)

-New influences (1903–11)
+New influences (1903–1911)

 Under the influence of Strauss, Bartók composed in 1903 Kossuth, a symphonic poem in ten tableaux on the subject of the 1848 Hungarian war of independence, reflecting the composers growing interest in musical nationalism.
 A year later he renewed his opus numbers with the Rhapsody for Piano and Orchestra serving as Opus 1.
-Driven by nationalistic fervor and a desire to transcend the influence of prior composers, Bartók began a lifelong devotion to folk music which was sparked by his overhearing nanny Lidi Dósa's singing of Transylvanian folk songs at a Hungarian resort in 1904.
+Driven by nationalistic fervor and a desire to transcend the influence of prior composers, Bartók began a lifelong devotion to folk music, which was sparked by his overhearing nanny Lidi Dósa's singing of Transylvanian folk songs at a Hungarian resort in 1904.
 Bartók began to collect Magyar peasant melodies, later extending to the folk music of other peoples of the Carpathian Basin, Slovaks, Romanians, Rusyns, Serbs and Croatians.
-His compositional output would gradually prune away romantic elements in favour of an idiom that embodied folk music as intrinsic and essential to its style.
-Later in life he would have this to say on the incorporation of folk and art music:The question is, what are the ways in which peasant music is taken over and becomes transmuted into modern music?
+He used fewer and fewer romantic elements, in favour of an idiom that embodied folk music as intrinsic and essential to its style.
+Later in life he commented on the incorporation of folk and art music:

+The question is, what are the ways in which peasant music is taken over and becomes transmuted into modern music?
 We may, for instance, take over a peasant melody unchanged or only slightly varied, write an accompaniment to it and possibly some opening and concluding phrases.
 This kind of work would show a certain analogy with Bach's treatment of chorales. ...
 Another method ... is the following: the composer does not make use of a real peasant melody but invents his own imitation of such melodies.
 There is no true difference between this method and the one described above. ...
 There is yet a third way ...
 Neither peasant melodies nor imitations of peasant melodies can be found in his music, but it is pervaded by the atmosphere of peasant music.
 In this case we may say, he has completely absorbed the idiom of peasant music which has become his musical mother tongue.